OTE - Oregon Travel Experience

 The following volunteers participate in the maintenance, installation, and repair of Oregon’s Historical Markers:

-Alan Avery, Jack Carroll, Ken Carter, James Childers, Donald Conrad Jr, John Mangini, Herman Mitzel, Howard Palmer, Leonard Shultz, Owen Stockard
+Alan Avery, Ken Carter, James Childers, Donald Conrad Jr, John Mangini, Herman Mitzel, Howard Palmer, Leonard Shultz, Owen Stockard

 TIC Marker Admin staff